 Inspired by our practice and our research involving 100’s of hours of observation and interviews with nurses, anesthesiologists, surgeons, and administrators, we created ExplORer Surgical, an interactive surgical playbook that promotes optimal teamwork in the operating room and increased efficiency across surgical procedures.
 The ExplORer app is available on any web-enabled device and is displayed in the operating room and even on the surgical field for immediate workflow reference.
 Our content is tailored to individual procedures and surgeons and includes best practices for clinical care and operational efficiency.

-Now, we are excited to share eight of our favorite efficiency “plays” that can executed with the aid of the ExplORer platform:
+Now, we are excited to share five of our favorite efficiency “plays” that can executed with the aid of the ExplORer platform:

 - Reducing Disposables Waste

 - Shrinking Tray Content/Size

 - Implement Parallel Processing to Reduce Procedure Duration

 - Standardizing Best Practices: Identifying and Reducing Variability in Surgical Procedures